 Our engineering team provide world class consultancy and engineering services to architects, builders, governments and other solar companies.

 What’s more, we’re in it for the long haul.
 This isn’t just our business, it’s our mission.
-Our commitment to making solar accessible is deep-rooted and long term, and our solidly established business is growing steadily.
+Our commitment to making solar accessible is deep-rooted and long term as we've installed more solar on Kiwi homes and businesses than any other solar company in NZ.

 solarcity achieves carboNZero certification.